 Back in the 1980’s Jack and I took a wrong turn while towing a broken car from Boston to Utica.
 Stuck in the middle of a narrow side street, I looked over at him, noticed a vein bulging at the side of his forehead and decided this was a good time for a lie.
 Looking at the map I said, “Don’t worry, honey, I know just where we are and we’ll be back on the highway in a few minutes.”
 That situation could have created a serious medical problem because he was terribly upset.

 More recently, because my identity was stolen, I was forced to fudge some personal information to protect our assets.
 I deeply apologize to anyone who may be upset by this ruse but it is necessary to keep the thieves at bay.
 I really think this is an excellent reason to lie, even though it seems to put me closer to the level of the theives.
+None of these incidents included spousal cheating, congressional shenanigans or fudging athletic drug test results.

 One thing I will promise all of you, every recipe I publish is tested by me, every photograph is taken by me and every opinion or subject matter has been either researched (with credit given to all authors) or stating facts I truly believe.